Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Discussion

 \section{Discussion}

-The goal of this paper was to study the HI IM bispectrum of current and planned experiments, in configurations not yet considered, in order to find the ideal set-up for a bispectrum analysis, in particular one targeting PNG.
+The goal of this paper was to study the combined HI IM power spectrum and bispectrum of current and planned experiments, in configurations not yet considered, in order to find the ideal set-up for such an analysis, in particular one targeting PNG.
 In the case of the MeerKAT, SKA-MID, HIRAX and PUMA experiments, we considered SD mode, while for SKA1-LOW and SKA2-LOW we considered IF mode.
-To determine the HI IM bispectrum we reviewed the matter bispectrum, the HI bias model, and the inclusion of RSD and PNG in the bispectrum.
-This work is also intended to complement other bispectrum studies with LSS, using HI IM (see e.g. \cite{Watkinson:2017zbs,MoradinezhadDizgah:2018lac,Schmit:2018rtf,Karagiannis:2019jjx,Sarkar:2019ojl,Durrer:2020orn,Bharadwaj:2020wkc,Jolicoeur:2020eup}) and optical and radio continuum galaxy surveys (see e.g. \cite{Karagiannis2018}).
+To determine the HI IM power spectrum and bispectrum we reviewed the matter model, the HI bias model, and the inclusion of RSD and PNG in the two correlators.
+This work is also intended to complement other power spectrum and bispectrum studies with LSS, using HI IM (see e.g. \cite{Watkinson:2017zbs,MoradinezhadDizgah:2018lac,Schmit:2018rtf,Karagiannis:2019jjx,Sarkar:2019ojl,Durrer:2020orn,Bharadwaj:2020wkc,Jolicoeur:2020eup}) and optical and radio continuum galaxy surveys (see e.g. \cite{Karagiannis2018}).

 We started by analysing the prospects of the SKA precursor MeerKAT, as it is already operational.
 In \fref{fig:MK_cumul_sfnl} we showed the forecasted cumulative errors for the three $\fnl$ parameters as a function of redshift for the two MeerKAT available bands.
 An immediate observation is that the UHF band performs much better than the L-band.
-This comes as no surprise, because towards higher redshifts the observed physical volume increases, hence more triangles from which to extract information.
+This comes as no surprise, because towards higher redshifts the observed physical volume increases, hence more triangles, as well as large-scale modes, from which to extract information.
 By the same token all curves in \fref{fig:MK_cumul_sfnl} decrease with the increase of redshift, up to signal saturation.
 Also, as expected, including information from larger scales, i.e., having a lower $k_{\rm min}$ (red line), improves the forecasted errors.
-Although the MeerKAT is very far from providing a competitive error bar on the HI IM bispectrum (especially in comparison with the latest Planck results \cite{1905.05697}, shown as the grey dashed line) it will provide an insightful data-set for preliminary tests.
+Although the MeerKAT is very far from providing a competitive error bar on the combined HI IM power spectrum and bispectrum signal (especially in comparison with the latest Planck results \cite{1905.05697}, shown as the grey dashed line) it will provide an insightful data-set for preliminary tests.
 The cumulative constraints from all redshift bins, in the case of the pessimistic foreground cuts, are only few times worse than Planck (see \autoref{table:forc_all}).